riacode/Nexst/README.md

 ### Mobile App Deployment

-The React Native app can be deployed to:
+The React Native app will be deployed to:
 - **iOS App Store** via Expo or React Native CLI
 - **Google Play Store** via Expo or React Native CLI

+Once the app is published, update the download links in `index.html` with the actual app store URLs.

 ## Project Structure